Laura Siegemund: 2019: Wimbledon mixed doubles quarterfinal

-2020: French Open quarterfinal, US Open doubles title
+2020: US Open doubles title

 Siegemund started the 2020 season at the Auckland Open.
 She reached the quarterfinals where she lost to top seed and eventual champion, Serena Williams.
 At the Australian Open, she was defeated in the second round by second seed Karolína Plíšková.

 Playing for Germany in the Fed Cup tie against Brazil, Siegemund won both of her rubbers beating Teliana Pereira and Gabriela Cé.
 Those wins helped Germany win the tie 4–0 to advance to the Fed Cup Finals.
 Coming through qualifying at the Qatar Open, she made it to the second round where she lost to top seed Ashleigh Barty.
 Seeded fifth at the Indian Wells Challenger, she reached the quarterfinals and lost to Vera Zvonareva.
-The WTA Tour was suspended from the week of March 9 through July due to the coronavirus pandemic.
+The WTA Tour was suspended from the week of 9 March through July due to the coronavirus pandemic.

 Siegemund returned to action in August at the Palermo Ladies Open where she was eliminated in the second round by fourth seed and eventual finalist, Anett Kontaveit.
 Competing at the Prague Open, she was beaten in the second round by Sara Sorribes Tormo.
-Playing one tournament before the US Open, the Cincinnati Open, Siegemund got through qualifying and reached the second round where she lost to fellow qualifier Vera Zvonareva.
+Playing one tournament before the US Open, the Cincinnati Open, Siegemund got through qualifying and reached the second round defeating world No. 18 and tenth seed Marketa Vondrousova before losing to fellow qualifier and doubles partner Vera Zvonareva.
 At the US Open, Siegemund lost in the first round to 16th seed Elise Mertens.
 However, in doubles, she and Zvonareva won the title beating Nicole Melichar/Xu Yifan in the final.

 Siegemund had a great run at the French Open.
-She reached her first Grand Slam quarterfinals in singles in which she lost to seventh seed Petra Kvitová.
+She reached her first Grand Slam quarterfinal in singles where she lost to seventh seed Petra Kvitová.

 Siegemund ended the year ranked 50 in singles and 41 in doubles.